aegisora-ai/aegisora.ai/CONTRIBUTING.md

-# Contributing to Aegisora
+# Contributing to Aegisora 🛡️

 First of all, thank you for considering contributing to Aegisora.

 Our goal is not simply to build another AI security tool.
 Our mission is to build the open runtime governance layer for autonomous AI systems.
 Every contribution—whether it's code, documentation, design, testing, security research, or discussion—helps move that mission forward.

+## 🌟 The Aegisora Ecosystem & Teams

+We recognize and reward our contributors.
+Consistent and high-quality contributions are the path to joining our official GitHub organization teams, which you can proudly display on your CV and LinkedIn.

+- **Community Contributors:** The entry point.
+Submit bug fixes, improve docs, or build basic integrations.
+- **Security Researchers:** For those who responsibly disclose vulnerabilities, improve our zero-trust architecture, and harden the proxy.
+- **Core Maintainers:** The elite architectural board.
+Hand-picked from our most dedicated and technically excellent contributors.

 ---

-# Before You Start
+## Before You Start

 Please read the following documents before opening a Pull Request.